 5 Winter Adventures in Chequamegon-Nicolet National Forest’s Lakewood Area

 Pack the car with the family’s snow gear and set off on a budget-friendly winter trip you'll never forget.
-These 5 winter adventures in the Lakewood area of Wisconsin’s National Forest, from snowshoeing to snowmobiling, are sure to make great memories this winter.
+These five winter adventures in the Lakewood area of Wisconsin’s National Forest, from snowshoeing to snowmobiling, ensure you’ll make great memories this winter.

-Winter is beautiful in Northern Wisconsin’s Chequamegon-Nicolet National Forest.
-It’s snowy old-growth forest woven with groomed trails perfect for outdoor winter activities.
+Chequamegon-Nicolet National Forest’s snowy old-growth forest is woven with groomed trails perfect for outdoor winter activities.
 Head to the Lakewood area of the forest, covering Northern Oconto County, to experience it for yourself.

 Snowshoe Through Cathedral Pines